QF7879 flight operated by Qantas, on the London - Sydney route, in figures

 After the latest performances, I admire Qantas more and more.
 The Australian air carrier is working on another level of ambition and performance.
 He operated 2 very long test flights, which are part of the Sunrise project.
 We're talking about flights here New York - Sydney and London - Sydney.

 There were 2 very long flights, which lasted over 19 hours.
 They had a limited number of passengers on board.
 The flights were operated by Boeing 787-9 Dreamliner aircraft, a plane that is not designed to operate such flights on a regular basis.
 But Qantas trusted this model and pushed it beyond the specification.

 But in this article I will focus on QF7879 flight London - Sydney and present some interesting information.

 - The distance from London to Sydney is 17.800 kilometers (11.000 miles).

-  - The flight duration was 19 hours and 19 minutes, a time conditioned by air currents.
-Normally, the journey time from London to Sydney via Singapore is about 22 hours and 35 minutes.
+- The flight time was 19 hours and 19 minutes, a time conditioned by air currents.
+The journey time from London to Sydney via Singapore is around 22 hours and 35 minutes.

 - The flight was operated by the Boeing 787-9, special livery "Qantas Centenary", VH-ZNJ registration, called "Longreach".